Kids Of All Ages Loved Westport-Weston Touch-A-Truck 2026

 The team of Pete & Chris had a big crowd for their entire show with their great entertainment, magic and comedy.

-The Westport-Weston Cooperative tent offered the kids a chance to get their face painted and to express their inner arts & crafts skills.
+The WWCNS tent (above) offered the kids a chance to get their faces painted and to express their inner arts & crafts skills.

 A food trucks from Alina’s Bakery and Skip’s Ice Cream made sure there were plenty of treats.